 You can still make a difference in 2018!

 As we wrap up 2018 at the Arkansas Sheriffs’ Youth Ranches, we reflect on how far our Ranchers have come and the blessings of another year.
 This year: Three Ranch Seniors graduated from high school.
 Many of our cottages got new roofs and updates to make them an even better place to call home.
 Ranchers helped pull off a record breaking Pumpkin Patch, with over 3,600 visitors!
 We celebrated many birthdays and Christmas with lots of presents for our Ranchers.
 Ranchers continue to help on the farm with new animals and a growing herd.
-We re-opened our renovated event center and have … Continue reading
+We re-opened our renovated event center and … Continue reading

 Youth Ranches receives Difference Maker Award from Rainwater Holt & Sexton

 The Arkansas Sheriffs’ Youth Ranches recently received Rainwater Holt & Sexton’s Victory Over Violence Difference Maker award.
 Check out this great story that aired on FOX 16 News.
 Thank you to Rainwater Holt & Sexton for this special recognition and for your generous support of the Youth Ranches!
 You can join the Ranch today by supporting our mission to fight child abuse and neglect and provide safe and loving family style foster homes for Arkansas children.
 To learn more about our mission click here.
-Become a Hope Builder Committing to a monthly contribution is a simple, secure way to provide … Continue reading
+Become a Hope Builder Committing to a monthly contribution is a simple, secure way to … Continue reading

 It’s Christmastime at the Ranch!